grm34/ZenMaxBuilder/README.md

 - `CROSS_COMPILE not found in Makefile` : occurs if your source is configured to pass `CROSS_COMPILE` to `make` as command-line argument.
 You can ignore this warning except if you deactivated `MAKE_CMD_ARGS`.

 - `CROSS_COMPILE may not be set correctly in Makefile` : occurs if another compiler is defined in the main `Makefile`.
-You can ignore this warning and answer `yes` while zmb asking to set it up for you.
+You can ignore this warning and answer `yes` while ZMB asking to set it up for you.

 - `failed to add toolchain bin to the PATH` : occurs if the `PATH` is not correctly set, please open an issue.